-Establish your presence globally with Neeyamo as we help you go beyond borders to manage your international payroll and hire new talent in India.
+Establish your presence globally with Neeyamo as we help you go beyond borders to manage your global payroll and hire new talent in India.

-Do your organization’s expansion plans require you to hire employees in India?
-Do you lack a physical entity in the country – a key requisite to hire local talent?
+Are your organization's expansion initiatives calling for recruiting personnel in India?
+Do you need a physical presence in the country, a crucial prerequisite for engaging local talent?
 Neeyamo assists organizations worldwide with onboarding and managing employees in India - processing payroll, managing local compliance requirements, benefits, and more.

 Facts And Stats